-Communication between Instructors and Students
+Communication Between Instructors and Students

-While a lot of the communication for a course happens in the classroom itself, through a printed course syllabus and handouts, and in office hours, GSIs and students also have access to an array of 24/7 digital tools.
+While a lot of the communication for a course happens in the classroom itself, including through a printed course syllabus and handouts, and in office hours, GSIs and students also have access to an array of 24/7 digital tools.

 Many instructors handle out-of-class communication using a course website.
 UC Berkeley currently offers a suite of web-based tools in the learning management system (LMS) bCourses, which is Berkeley’s name for its installation of the LMS platform Canvas.